minhaaj-t/test-server/README.md

 ## API Endpoints

-- `GET /` - Home page
+- `GET /` - Home page (frontend interface)
-- `GET /books` - Retrieve all books in the library
+- `GET /api/books` - Retrieve all books in the library
-- `GET /products` - Retrieve all products
+- `GET /api/products` - Retrieve all products

+## Frontend Interface

+The application includes a responsive frontend interface built with HTML, CSS, and JavaScript that consumes the API endpoints.
+The frontend features:

+- A modern design using Qatar flag colors (maroon #8D1B3D and white)
+- Responsive layout that works on mobile and desktop
+- Real-time data fetching from the API
+- Beautiful card-based display for books and products
+- Smooth navigation and animations

 ## Database Schema